 7) Therapies: The treatments include electroconvulsive therapy (ECT) or repetitive transcranial magnetic stimulation (rTMS) to treat depression and boost the mood.

 Conventional depression treatment uses a combination of prescription medication, therapies, and counseling.
 But there are also standby treatments one can try.
 It is significant to remember that many natural treatments have little research showing their effects on depression, good or bad.
 The U.S. Food and Drug Administration (FDA) doesn’t ratify most of the dietary supplements placed on the market in the United States.

 Techniques that can assist include:

 building strong relationships with others.

 Once one has had an episode of major depression, one is at an elevated risk of having another.
-The best way to avert another event of depression is to be conscious of the triggers or sources of depression and to continue taking the prescribed medicine to avoid relapse.
+The best way to avert another event of depression is to be conscious of the triggers or sources of depression, learn everything you need to know about major depression, and to continue taking the prescribed medicine to avoid relapse.
 It is significant to know the signs of major depression and to talk with the doctor early if one has any of these symptoms.